tomas-fryza/vhdl-course/lab1-gates/README.md

 ![Screenshot od EDA Playground](images/screenshot_eda.png) -->

+### Learning ojectives

+After completing this lab, you will be able to:

+* Understand the basic structure of VHDL files
+* Use Vivado development tool
+* Create simulation testbenches

-### Contents
+### Table of contents

 * [Pre-Lab preparation](#preparation)
 * [Part 1: Vivado](#part1)
 * [Part 2: DeMorgans laws](#part2)
 * [Challenges](#challenges)
 * [References](#references)

-### After completing this lab, you will be able to:

-* Understand the basic structure of VHDL files
-* Use Vivado development tool
-* Create simulation testbenches

 <a name="preparation"></a>